PGE announces major clean energy storage project in Portland - KESQ

 Associated Press

-Portland General Electric, the utility serving Portland, Oregon, plans to announce Friday it is putting in the second-largest battery storage installation in the United States, at 400 MW of power.
+PORTLAND, Ore.
+(AP) — Portland General Electric, the utility serving Portland, Oregon, plans to announce Friday it is putting in 400 MW of power, the second-largest battery storage installation in the United States.
 The significance of such projects is they diminish the need for power plants that burn fossil fuels that warm the planet.

-The only larger standalone project in the country is Vistra Moss Landing in California, currently at 400 MW, but it will soon add an additional 350.
+Only the Vistra Moss Landing in California, which is currently 400 MW but will soon add an additional 350 MW, is larger out of all the standalone battery projects in the country.

-The Portland project will generate enough electricity for around 260,000 homes, roughly the size of the city, for four hours at full power.
+The Portland project will generate enough electricity for around 260,000 homes, roughly the size of Portland, for four hours at full power.

 “Although we are a small utility, I like to think we punch above our weight,” said Brett Greene, PGE’s senior director, calling it an important step towards reducing carbon emissions 80% by 2030.

-Batteries are playing a critical role in the clean energy transition because they supply electricity during times of low sunlight and wind, and can also prevent blackouts when demand for electricity surges, such as heat waves.
-The battery power during peak periods also helps avoid the need to buy “extremely expensive” energy from other utility providers, Greene explained.
+Batteries are playing a critical role in the clean energy transition because they supply electricity during times of low sunlight and wind and can also prevent blackouts when demand for electricity surges, such as heat waves.
+This battery power during peak periods also helps avoid the need to buy “extremely expensive” energy from other utility providers, Greene explained.

-“Batteries are like a huge refrigerator for electrons,” said Shirley Meng, a professor at the University of Chicago’s Pritzker School of Molecular Engineering.
+“Batteries are like a huge refrigerator for electrons,” noted Shirley Meng, a professor at the University of Chicago’s Pritzker School of Molecular Engineering.

 Batteries let us capture electrons created when sunlight strikes solar panels or the wind spins a turbine, which is how we can use solar power at night after the sun has set, for example, Meng explained.